If you could grow your business with less stress and pressure… what would be easy?

 - Must be all about them

 - Must keep you top of mind

 Referrals come from relationships so you must look at each of the three principles from that perspective.
 To receive more referrals, we need to be focused on developing deeper relationships with those who do refer us or could refer us.
 And by deeper relationship I don’t mean “let’s grab a beer every night after work.”
-What I mean is taking time to know your referral sources, understand what matters to them, what they need, and why they refer you.
+What I mean is taking time to get to know your referral sources, understand what matters to them, what they need, and why they refer you.

-You use the Platinum Principles to guide the decisions you make to help you create the experiences, the moments, the touch points you create for your referral sources.
+You use the Platinum Principles TM to guide the decisions you make to help you create the experiences, the moments, the touch points you create for your referral sources.

 Let’s look at each one in more detail.

 Platinum Principle #1: Must be all about them

 You cannot confuse marketing, branding or promotion with referrals.
 While marketing, branding and promotion have their place within your business they should not impact how you structure your referral plan.